metayeti/YABS.js/HOWTO.md

  * (c) 2023 DataSphere Innovations */
 ```

-- `script5.js` is compiled into `script5.min.js` and prepended by the same multi-line shared header as `script4.js`.
-Same variables are used, but values from `script5.js` are extracted instead:
+- `📄 script5.js` is compiled to `📄 script5.min.js` and prepended by the same multi-line shared header as `📄 script4.js`.
+Same variables are used, but values from `📄 script5.js` are extracted instead:
 ```JS
 /* This is a global header that can be reused many times.
  * Variables used here will depend on the individual